Kintaro Ame: Candy Wherever Sliced His Face Appears

 Kintaro Ame (金太郎飴)

-In its name, “Kintaro (金太郎)” is the name of the main character of a famous Japanese folk tale, while the latter word, “Ame (飴)” refers to hard candy in this case.
+In the name, Kintaro (金太郎) is the name of the main character of a famous Japanese folk tale, while Ame (飴) refers to a hard candy in this case.

-From this, Kintaro Ame originally refers to the cylindrical candy stick where Kintaro’s face definitely appears in cross-section.
+From this, Kintaro Ame originally refers to the cylindrical candy stick where Kintaro’s face definitely appears in the cross-section.

 Kintaro Ame Honten (金太郎飴本店)

-Kintaro Ame was first made by “Kintaro Ame Honten (金太郎飴本店)”, a Tokyo-based confectionery shop with about 140 years of history, which has the registered trademark of the original Kintaro Ame featuring Kintaro’s face.
+As for the originator, it is Kintaro Ame Honten (金太郎飴本店), a Tokyo-based confectionery shop with over 120 years of history that has the registered trademark of Kintaro Ame.

-In addition to Kintaro Ame, Kintaro Ame Honten carries a variety of traditional Japanese sweets, such as “Chitose Ame (千歳飴)” and “Okina Ame (翁飴)”, so it is a recommended shop where you can get nice Tokyo souvenirs.
+In addition to Kintaro Ame, the shop carries a variety of traditional Japanese sweets, such as Chitose Ame (千歳飴) and Okina Ame (翁飴), so it’s a recommended shop where you can get nice Tokyo souvenirs.

-- Address: 5-16-12 Negishi, Taito-Ku, Tokyo (MAP)
+- Address: 5-16-12 Negishi, Taito-Ku, Tokyo (Google Maps)

-- Open: (Weekdays) 9:00 to 18:00 (Saturday) 9:00 to 16:00
+- Open: 9:00 to 17:00

-- Closed: First Saturday, Sundays, National holidays
+- Closed: Saturdays (Irregular), Sundays, National holidays